Foundations of Descriptive and Inferential Statistics: Correlation analysis and linear regression

 \subsection{$\boldsymbol{t}$--test for a correlation}

-\lb{subsec:correlttest} The parametric {\bf correlation analysis} presupposes metrically scaled variables $X$ and $Y$ which can be assumed to satisfy a {\bf bivariate normal distribution} in $\boldsymbol{\Omega}$.
-Its aim is to investigate whether or not $X$ and $Y$ feature a quantitative--statistical association of a {\em linear\/} nature, given random sample data $\boldsymbol{X} \in \mathbb{R}^{n \times 2}$.
-Formulated in terms of the {\bf population correlation coefficient} $\rho$ according to \href{http://en.wikipedia.org/wiki/Auguste_Bravais}{Auguste Bravais (1811--1863)} and \href{http://www-history.mcs.st-and.ac.uk/Biographies/Pearson.html} {Karl Pearson FRS (1857--1936)}, the method tests $H_{0}$ against $H_{1}$ in one of the alternative pairs of
+\lb{subsec:correlttest} The parametric \textbf{correlation analysis} presupposes a metrically scaled two-dimensional statistical variable $(X,Y)$ that can be assumed to satisfy a \textbf{bivariate normal distribution} in some target population~$\boldsymbol{\Omega}$.
+Its aim is to investigate whether or not the components $X$ and $Y$ feature a quantitative--statistical association of a \textit{linear} nature, given a data matrix $\boldsymbol{X} \in \mathbb{R}^{n \times 2}$ obtained from a random sample of size~$n$.
+Formulated in terms of the \textbf{population correlation coefficient} $\rho$ according to \href{http://en.wikipedia.org/wiki/Auguste_Bravais}{Auguste Bravais (1811--1863)} and \href{http://www-history.mcs.st-and.ac.uk/Biographies/Pearson.html} {Karl Pearson FRS (1857--1936)}, the method tests $H_{0}$ against $H_{1}$ in one of the alternative pairs of

-{\bf Hypotheses:} (test for association) \be \lb{eq:correlanahypo} \ , \ee with $-1 \leq \rho \leq +1$.
+\textbf{Hypotheses:} (test for association) \be \lb{eq:correlanahypo} \ , \ee with $-1 \leq \rho \leq +1$.